 It’s okay to snack, to indulge, and to never feel bad about doing so.
 Sometimes it just takes a little effort to unlearn the lessons that told you otherwise.

 When it comes to the nutrition facts that underlie your holiday eating “rules,” remember to keep it simple.
 Above all else, stay true to yourself.
 You are not being bad or doing anything wrong when you enjoy food.
 Make a plan to respond to the emotions or threats you may level at yourself so that you can quell those responses and stay in the moment for these seasonal celebrations you’ve more than earned.

 There is no need for “feast or famine”, and there is no room on your mental plate for guilt.
 Focus instead on experiencing your holidays in authentic ways that stay true to the values you hold year-round.
 With these holiday nutrition tips, you can prepare yourself to appreciate the holiday without punishing yourself.

 Food, and the way we build our relationship with it, can be overwhelmingly pleasurable or punishing.
-If you are struggling to strike the balance between snacks and sustaining a balanced lifestyle with your diet this year, consider meeting with our nutrition specialist.
-She specializes in helping you get on the right path with nutrition facts and holiday snack tips tailored to your needs.
+If you are struggling to strike the balance between holiday nutrition, snacking and sustaining a balanced lifestyle with your diet this year, consider meeting with our nutrition specialist.
+She specializes in integrative nutrition therapy, helping you get on the right path with nutrition facts and holiday snack tips tailored to your needs.